marina601/easy-cocktail-recipes/TESTING.md

 2. Recipe Cards:
     1. Starting with a desktop view, the cocktail recipes are displayed with 3 cocktails in each row, in the collapsed view.
+    2. Underneath the page title the are 3 buttons which lets the user view the recipes by category.
+    3. Hover over the buttons and font colour and background colour changes.
+    4. Once clicked on "Alcoholic" button, all recipes under the Alcoholic category are displayed.
+    5. Once clicked on the "Non Alcoholic" button, all recipes under the Non Alcoholic category are displayed.
+    6. Once clicked on the "All" button, all recipes are displayed.
-    2. The only information displayed on the landing page is images of the cocktails and their name.
+    7. The only information displayed on the landing page is images of the cocktails and their name.
+    8. Hove over the images and alt information with cocktail name is displayed inputed from the API data.
-    3. Hover over the name of the cocktail and the pointer is displayed showing the user to click on the name.
+    9. Hover over the name of the cocktail and the pointer is displayed showing the user to click on the name.
-    4. Once the user clicks on the recipe title, the ingredients, method, category of each recipe are displayed.
+    10. Once the user clicks on the recipe title, the ingredients, method, category of each recipe are displayed.
-    5. At the bottom of the recipe card the user is asked to rate the recipe with an empty star rating.
+    11. At the bottom of the recipe card the user is asked to rate the recipe with an empty star rating.
-    6. Hover over the stars and the colour of the stars is changing colour.
+    12. Hover over the stars and the colour of the stars is changing colour.
-    7. Once the user clicks on the star, all previous stars change color to orange and all the next stars change color to black to show the empty stars which have not been rated.
+    13. Once the user clicks on the star, all previous stars change color to orange and all the next stars change color to black to show the empty stars which have not been rated.
-    8. If the user changes its mind and rates the same recipe again, the stars change colour as expected.
+    14. If the user changes its mind and rates the same recipe again, the stars change colour as expected.
-    9. Once the recipe has been rated the alert is displayed with the following message "Thank you for rating this recipe".
+    15. Once the recipe has been rated the alert is displayed with the following message "Thank you for rating this recipe".
+    16. Recipe rating is not tracked and this information does not get reported.
+    17. A button at the bottom of the recipe card, once hovered changes colour as expected.
+    18. Once clicked on the button the recipe card goes back to the collapsed view.
-    10. On mouse leave the recipe collapses to its original view.
+    19. On mouse leave the recipe collapses to its original view.
-    12. Reduce the screen size to tablet view, the recipe cards displayed in the collapsed view, 2 recipe cards in the row.
+    20. Reduce the screen size to tablet view, the recipe cards displayed in the collapsed view, 2 recipe cards in the row.
-    13. Steps 2-9 have been repeated and the results were satisfactory and the same as desktop view.
+    21. Steps 2-18 have been repeated and the results were satisfactory and the same as desktop view.
-    14. When the user opens another recipe card the previous one closes so the viewer can view one recipe card at a time.
+    22. When the user opens another recipe card the previous one closes so the viewer can view one recipe card at a time.
-    15. The user is also able to click on the recipe card to collapse the view
+    23. The user is also able to click on the recipe card to collapse the view
-    16. Reduce the screen view to mobile size, the recipe cards displayed in the collapsed view, 1 recipe card in a row.
+    24. Reduce the screen view to mobile size, the recipe cards displayed in the collapsed view, 1 recipe card in a row.
-    17. Steps 2-9 have been repeated and provided the same results as the desktop.
+    25. Steps 2-18 have been repeated and provided the same results as the desktop.
-    18. When the user opens another recipe card the previous one closes so the viewer can view one recipe card at a time.
+    26. When the user opens another recipe card the previous one closes so the viewer can view one recipe card at a time.
-    19. The user is also able to click on the recipe card to collapse the view
+    27. The user is also able to click on the recipe card to collapse the view

 ![Recipe-mobile](/assets/wireframes/recipe-expanded.png) | ![Recipe-feedback](/assets/wireframes/rating-feedback.jpg)